humanbeeng/lepo/README.md

-# lepo
+# Lepo
-Lepo - Your codebase expert
+Your codebase expert